Catel/Catel.Docs/src/vnext/introduction/why-catel.md

 The great thing about this freedom is that the different aspects of Catel can be used side-by-side with other frameworks, so you as a developer can use the best framework for every aspect in your application.

-Another nice thing is that Catel is WPF-based.
-Now you might be thinking: but hey, I use Silverlight!
-However, the upside of this approach is that all goodies that are well known in WPF, but not in Silverlight are also brought to Silverlight.
-For example, in Silverlight there is no automatic command re-evaluation.
-Catel does this out of the box, even in Silverlight.

 Catel offers a solution in the following fields:

 -   Data handling